fr123k/jocker-agents/README.md

 ## Agents

-### Golang with pulumi
+### Golang

 This docker image provide an ready to use jnlp jenkins agents with golang support.

+* installed make
 * installed golang 1.12

+### Pulumi

+This docker image provide an ready to use jnlp jenkins agents with pulumi support.

+* installed make
+* installed golang 1.12
-* installed pulumi latest version at build time
+* installed pulumi 1.13.x
+* installed pwgen
+* installed jq

+### Packer

+This docker image provide an ready to use jnlp jenkins agents with pulumi support.

+* installed make
+* installed packer 1.5.5

 ## Build